Jules Isaac: Judaeo-Christian relations

 After the war, Isaac changed the focus of his work from "promoting understanding and rapprochement between France and Germany" to a historical understanding of the roots of the anti-Semitism of French, German, and other people with the support of or lack of condemnation by Christian churches.
 In 1947, Isaac co-founded Judeo-Christian Friendship organization "committed to combating in particular the Christian roots" of anti-Semitism.

 Not only did Isaac work on developing an understanding of the roots of anti-Semitism, he promoted Jewish-Christian reconciliation and Jewish-Christian dialogue.
 He "kept a high esteem of Christianity."
 Until his death, he worked to help the Christian world develop a "teaching of respect" for the Jewish people.
 Isaac wanted the Synagogue and the Church to respect each other.
-In his office, there was a small statue.
-The face of the statue was hidden by a veil.
-On the one hand, the veil can mean the blindness of the Synagogue to "the reality of Christ and the glory of the Church," but it can also mean the blindness of the Church to the glory of the Synagogue.
+In his office there was a small statue.
+The face of this statue was hidden by a veil.
+On the one hand, the veil can symbolize the blindness of the Synagogue to "the reality of Christ and the glory of the Church," but it can also mean the blindness of the Church to the glory of the Synagogue.